 Non-assessed practical experience within a helping agency or organisation that allows for the supervised practice of counselling skills is encouraged during the course.

-2 Highers, preferably including English, NQ Social Care (Level 6), other relevant national qualifications at SCQF Level 6, or a suitable psychology qualification.
+2 Highers, preferably including English, NQ Social Care (Level 6), other relevant national qualifications at SCQF Level 6.
 Interview.

 The HNC can lead to work within an agency or organisation where counselling skills are required or progression to further study in psychology or counselling.